oracle-livelabs/goldengate/ggsa-pipeline/prepare-pipeline/prepare-pipeline.md

 4. Click **Start Cluster** and wait until the status of the cluster is **Cluster Status: Running**.
 Close the System Settings dialog.

+      > **Note:** In rare cases, cluster creation will take longer than expected and a message **“Activating GGBD cluster is taking time”** will appear.
+In this case, close and reopen System Settings dialog after waiting for 1 minute.
+When cluster is running, close the System Settings dialog.

    ![GGSA system settings start cluster](./images/start_ggbd.png "")

 ## Task 3: Start Event Generator